Spacewalkers take extra safety precautions for toxic ammonia - WTMJ

 Eager to get these station improvements done before the astronauts head home this spring, Mission Control ordered up the bonus spacewalk for Glover and Hopkins, who launched last November on SpaceX.
 They teamed up for back-to-back spacewalks 1 1/2 months ago and were happy to chalk up another.

+Although most of their efforts paid off, there were a few snags.

-Saturday’s spacewalk got started almost an hour late.
-Before going out, the astronauts had to replace the communication caps beneath their helmets in order to hear properly.
-“I’ve got you loud and clear,” Hopkins said once the new cap was on his head.
+The spacewalk got started nearly an hour late, so the men could replace the communication caps beneath their helmets in order to hear properly.
+A few hours later, Glover’s right eye started watering.
+The irritation soon passed, but later affected his left eye.

-It was the fifth spacewalk — and, barring an emergency, the last — for this U.S.-Russian-Japanese crew of seven.
+Then as Glover wrapped up his work, a bolt came apart and floated away along with the washers, becoming the latest pieces of space junk.

+“Sorry about that,” Glover said.
+“No, No, it’s not your fault,” Mission Control assured him.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.